Best Music Production Software: Choosing The Right DAW For You

 Live's Session View lends itself to improvisation and performance of song components in a manner that's totally different from linear, tape-based analogs.
 It's Session View that opened up unique control surfaces.

 The typical Live "player" hardware consists of a button grid.
 The Cadillac version is Ableton's own Push device, but very affordable alternatives exist from a variety of manufacturers.
-Using MIDI control data, these devices are often user configurable, but most strongly support Live out of box.
+Using MIDI control data, these devices are often user configurable, but best support Live out-of-box.

 Non-musicians now have instruments giving control over recording and performance, supporting a DAW that makes music creation intuitive.
 Live still maintains plenty of flexibility for those familiar with more traditional platforms.

 Ableton Live 9 Intro version starts at $100, and it can often be found bundled with control surface hardware.
-The full Suite version runs over $700, with the Standard version in between, around $500.
+The full Suite version runs over $700, with the Standard version between the two, around $500.
 Track count and effects are limited with the Intro package, with effects and content increasing for both larger versions.